 Instructions

-- Heat the oven to 400 degrees F. In a small bowl, combine the sugar, flour, cinnamon and salt, and stir with a fork to mix well.
-In a medium bowl, combine the figs and the sugar-flour mixture, and toss gently to mix them evenly.
+- In a medium bowl, combine the figs and the sugar-flour mixture, and toss gently to mix them evenly.
 Pour the figs into the piecrust, and mound them up toward the center in to a little pile.
 Pour lemon juice over the figs, and dot with the bits of butter.

 - Cover with the top crust and press the sides together to seal them well.
 Trim and fold the edges under firmly; then crimp to seal the pie, or press the edges down with the tines of a fork to seal them and make a pretty design.
 Use a fork or a knife to make steam vents so that steam and juicy filling can escape as the pie cooks.